 Edelman filed complaints with the US Department of Transportation:

 American Airlines: Complaint as to multiple American Airlines price advertising violations, American answer, Edelman reply, American surreply, Edelman supplemental filing, American response and supplemental response, and consent order.
 Docket and public comments.
 Complaint as to further American Airlines price advertising violations and answer.
 Docket and public comments.
-Related complaints of others: Darren Martin and Robert Samstein.
+Related complaints of others: Darren Martin and Robert Samstein (as to charges for additional "tax" when American canceled confirmed flights).

 British Airways: Complaint as to multiple British Airways price advertising violations, British Airways answer, Edelman Reply, British Airways surreply.
 Docket and public comments.
 Consent order.

 Cathay Pacific: Complaint as to Cathay Pacific price advertising violations, Cathay Pacific answer, Oneworld answers to questions, and consent order.
 Docket and public comments.

 Air Europa: Complaint as to Air Europa price advertising violations, Air Europa answer, and Edelman reply.
 Consent order.
 Docket and public comments,

 Middle East Airlines: Complaint as to Middle East Airlines price advertising violations, Middle Eastern Airlines answer.
+Consent order.
 Docket and public comments.

 Tarom: Complaint as to Tarom price advertising violations.
 Docket and public comments.
 Dismissal.